Maj. Sheppard: Yeah... Kinda miss it. Although at this rate of acceleration, we'd be dead by now.

-- There was also the time Sheppard intentionally accelerated an Ancient starship without the inertial dampers activated, because he was the only one who could fly the ship, but was being held hostage by Travelers, who want it for their own.
+- There is also the time Sheppard intentionally accelerated an Ancient starship without the inertial dampers activated, because he is the only one who can fly the ship, but is being held hostage by Travelers, who want it for their own.
 He is sitting down, and being an Earth pilot is trained to take a few Gs.
-The Travelers, however, are standing up, and were sent flying.
+The Travelers, however, are standing up, and are all sent flying against walls.

-- Star Trek, as usual, is one of the few Sci-Fi settings to provide even a weak explanation.
+- As usual, it is one of the few Sci-Fi settings to provide even a weak explanation.
 The IDF is tied in to the gravity generators, and applies a G-force opposite what the crew would feel, cancelling it out.
 The system takes inputs from the engines, so forces from acceleration are accounted for in real-time, but external forces can't be predicted, thus the Star Trek Shake.
 A similar system, the structural integrity field, is a Hand Wave on how such wimpy-looking structures hold up to the incredible forces involved; the ship is held up mostly by forcefields.
 One of the technical manuals comments that if the ships didn't have inertial damping, the crew would be instantly turned into chunky salsa when the ship accelerates.
 Which is then demonstrated in an Expanded Universe novel — a 22nd-century ship is hit with a massive force that blows the dampers and pulverizes the entire crew (and any object not welded solidly to the bulkheads) into an organic paste about 1 inch thick.

 - UFO.
 The Little Green Men palor of the alien attackers is due to the green liquid filling their spacesuits, which cushions their bodies during months of faster-than-light travel.